eblot/pyftdi/_sources/installation.rst.txt

-Note that FTDI devices with custom VID/PID are not listed with this simple command, please refer to the PyFTDI API to add custom identifiers, *i.e.* see :py:meth:`pyftdi.ftdi.Ftdi.add_custom_vendor` and :py:meth:`pyftdi.ftdi.Ftdi.add_custom_product` APIs.
+Note that FTDI devices with custom VID/PID are not listed with this simple command, please refer to the PyFtdi_ API to add custom identifiers, *i.e.* see :py:meth:`pyftdi.ftdi.Ftdi.add_custom_vendor` and :py:meth:`pyftdi.ftdi.Ftdi.add_custom_product` APIs.

 Python dependencies
 ~~~~~~~~~~~~~~~~~~~